Cheesecake craving, squashed. This easy no-bake vegan cheesecake is light, creamy and subtly sweet with a perfectly silky texture.

 Like what you see?
 This recipe couldn't be easier, and is super quick to make.
 There's a bit of thinking ahead to do to soak some nuts, chill your crust and chill the complete cheesecake, but actual hands on prep time is less than 10 minutes, and there's no cooking involved.

 The crust is a simple mixture of dates, almonds, pumpkin seeds and sunflower seeds, set with a little coconut oil.
 The crust is a little on the fragile side, but it's really only there for taste and texture anyway.
 And I really like not having to smash through a too-crunchy base.
 We've all been there.

 If your dish is a bit bigger than mine, don't try and spread the crust mixture thin as it'll just fall apart.
 Instead, you could line your dish with cling film (to be sure you can easily remove the cheesecake later) and make it a bottom only base (no side walls).
 This would also work really well as mini cheesecakes made in a muffin pan or silicon molds.

-The secret ingredient in the filling is naturally low-fat soft tofu.
+The secret ingredient in this vegan cheesecake filling is naturally low-fat soft tofu.
 With a few subtle flavours and a little sweetener added, any hint of tofu-ness is well masked if not impossible to detect.
-Half a cup of cashews and the coconut oil ensure there’s still some richness and a creamy mouthfeel.
+Half a cup of cashews and the coconut oil ensure there's still some richness and a creamy mouthfeel.

-You can buy silken tofu packaged at the supermarket, but you need 500 grams for this recipe so that won’t be the cheapest option.
-Head to your local Asian grocer instead and pick up some fresh soft tofu.
-Mine cost $2 for 500 grams from Wellmart on Vialou St in Hamilton.
+You can buy silken tofu packaged at the supermarket, but you need 500 grams for this recipe so that won't be the cheapest option.
+Head to your local Asian grocer instead and pick up some fresh soft tofu, mine cost $2 NZD for 500 grams.
 Bargain.